Practical information

 Getting to Know (the) Dutch Language and Culture Course

-This pre-arrival, summer course offered by the Warm Welcome team provides international students with the unique chance to learn Dutch for free and certified.
+This pre-arrival, beginner course offered by the Warm Welcome team provides international students with the unique chance to learn Dutch for free and certified.
 There are two versions of this course: moderated or self-study.
 In the moderated version, students will be guided by e-moderators who will answer your questions, host interactive activities, share cultural tips and insights, and motivate you to stay on track with the course.
 In the self-study version, students will follow the course on their own pace.

 ESN Dutch Language Courses